iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 > Do I have to live in Virginia in order to use this app?<br> :date: __2020-12-08 11:37:57__

 > What a joke.<br> :date: __2020-12-08 00:55:06__

-> Can't tell if there are any cases in my area.<br> :date: __2020-12-07 01:42:02__

-> Have some self-respect people.
-Truly a horrible appand a privacy nightmare.
-And the developer's responses to criticism is a despicable non-response and every single person who works at this company is almost assuredly a scumbag and should be ashamed of themselves.
-I 99% expect this app to eventually leak all user data by "accident" so the people who run it can make a quick buck.
-STAY AWAY AT ALL COSTS.
-You have to leave Bluetooth on all the time.
-I actually think China developed this app.
-Evil.<br> :date: __2020-12-06 15:53:36__

-> Great idea but not sure it actually works.
-I am a healthcare worker, and have school-age children, so I installed it assuming that I might need or want to use it in the future.
-I recently tested covid positive and followed the steps the app directed me.
-But I was never able to submit my positive result to the app.
-I was never contacted by VDH.<br> :date: __2020-12-05 21:50:41__

-> I cannot find the setting described that needs to be turned on in order to use this app I followed the instructions and covidwise is not listed in my settings.
-Very annoying<br> :date: __2020-12-01 16:35:59__

-> It requires you to get a confirmed test result, wait for those results to get sent to the health department, and then the department has to reach out and provide you with a pin to put in the app.
-That's basically a week of others who may have been exposed to you wandering around and potentially infecting others.
-Pointless.<br> :date: __2020-12-01 03:39:10__